popovicsandras/protractor-smartrunner/src/smartrunner/README.md

 {
     "suite-name": {
         "test-name": {
-            // Number of test retries before is has passed, if passed at all "retries": 0,
+            // Number of test failures before is has passed, if passed at all "failures": 0,
+            // Number of total test runs
+            "runs": 0,
-            // Whether it has passed or not
+            // Whether it has passed or not.
+Once it is set to true, the test won't be run for the given changeset "passed": true,
-            "passed": true,
-            // In case if it is passed, what was the duration of the last (successful) execution "duration": 399
+            // Duration in miliseconds of the last execution (whether it was passed or failed) "duration": 399
         },
         ...